-When you find an inquisitive teacher you can be sure that the teacher wants to make the teacher/student experience work for you.
+When you find an interested teacher, you can ensure that the teacher wants to make the teacher/student experience work for you.

 A good voice teacher wants to ensure that the two of you are a good match.
-Just as you're checking out the teacher, the teacher should also be checking you out, to find out a little about your background and interests.
+Just as you're checking out the teacher, the teacher should also check you out to learn a little about your background and interests.

 Summing It Up